-There are more than 500 Polyphenols, antioxidants which protect cell structures like DNA and cell membranes.
+There are more than 500 Polyphenols, antioxidants that protect cell structures like DNA and cell membranes.
 Polyphenols are a group of phytochemicals, and they protect against damage and free radicals.
-They stimulate the metabolism process and when ingested they are absorbed into the blood stream and body tissues, thereby changing the liver’s metabolization of energy leading to loss of weight.
-“Black teas are prebiotics, substances that induce the growth of good microorganisms that contribute to a person’s well-being.” as shown by a recent research, which was ran on mice that eaten a high-fat and high-sugar diet to four groups of mice.
+They stimulate the metabolism process and when ingested they are absorbed into the bloodstream and body tissues, thereby changing the liver’s metabolization of energy leading to loss of weight.
+“Black teas are prebiotics, substances that induce the growth of good microorganisms that contribute to a person’s well-being.” as shown by recent research, which was running on mice that ate a high-fat and high-sugar diet to four groups of mice.
 One group was also given tea supplements and another green tea and the last one black tea.

 The research results revealed that black tea mice had reduced fat and an increase in a bacteria called pseudobutyrivibrio, which greatly influences metabolism.

 Have you been suffering from any anxiety and stress?
 Worry no more!
 It turns out that black tea is actually one of the many cures to these 2 problems.